obedniyibizi/obedniyibizi/README.md

 - 💞️ I’m looking to collaborate on mobile applications and web services.
 - 📫 How to reach me ...
 - 😄 Pronouns: ✨ ✨
-- ⚡ Fun fact: Can you 🕊️ forward?
+- ⚡ Fun fact: Can you step along the peak?
 Go with me🧏🏽‍♂️.